 After the first time logging in via the hotspots portal, you'll connect automatically every time you're in range and you've got Wi-Fi turned on.

 It will only work in the tickets halls, corridors and on platforms, not in the tunnels themselves – so you are only likely to be able to browse websites, email and social media, and any big downloads, such as streaming movies, are unlikely to work.

 As well as getting access to WiFi on the London Underground, Virgin Media customers have access to more hotspots with the Virgin Media WiFi app.

 Initially launched as an initiative to bring shared Wi-Fi to the education community in Europe, Eduroam has now spread to 89 territories worldwide.

 It allows students, researchers and staff from participating universities, libraries, research centres and other educational establishments to get online at any Eduroam-enabled institution.
 There are over 1,700 hotspots in the UK alone – check with your own place of study whether it's part of the scheme.

 Contact the IT administrator at your institution to get your login details.
 If you've connected to an Eduroam network before, then next time you're in range of one and connect to it, in most cases you should be automatically logged in.

 Often it's possible to get much better access to free Wi-Fi via your existing mobile or broadband provider.
 The tables below show what the major providers offer and how to get connected.

-Some plans include access to BT Wi-Fi hotspots.
-3GB monthly limit.
+Some old plans include access to BT Wi-Fi hotspots but new plans don't.